zzajc/zzajc.github.io/_posts/2018-04-10-CodeTemplatingTechniques.md

 I use several techniques with several tools.

 # COPY-PASTE
-This is the most dangerous method.
+This is the simplest but the most dangerous method.
 If you forget to replace something in pasted code than it may be valid code and the compiler won't help you with finding stupid errors.
 I made many of these mistakes when I was tired.
 Copies are very similar and one simply overlooks that some varible was not changed.
 It is also very tedious.
-Do not do this except for instances when thee compiler can help you (e.g. variable already exists error).
+Do not do this except for instances when the compiler can help you (e.g. variable already exists error).

 # Regexp replace
 Regular expressions are useful when generating code from some text or even from code.
 This technique can be used when the